 The last three sessions will consist of presentations from specialists in the field and a session of formative feedback.

 Students are expected to undertake 7 hours of independent study per week.

 On successful completion of this module students will be able to:

-- describe and criticise the evolving governance structures in place within specialist police operations, including under exam conditions.
+4. describe and criticise the evolving governance structures in place within specialist police operations.

-The Group presentation assignment consists of three parts and will provide students with an opportunity to research a real world policing problem from an area specified in the module description.
+The Group presentation assignment consists of three parts and will provide students with an opportunity to research a real-world policing problem from an area specified in the module description.
 As a group they will be required to formulate a strategy to research an area of policing specific to their scenario, paying particular care to learning outcomes 1 and 2.
 In addition they will, as part of their group, provide feedback to another group on their draft project proposal will allow students to develop communication and teamworking skills as Learning Outcome 5.